aFarkas/respimage/how-respimg-works.md

 [^]: The way how LIQP is implemented by ``respimage`` is a middle ground between the implementation described by [Guypo](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/) and the implementation suggested by [Steve Souders](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/#post-850994943).
+As a result it can sometimes decrease and sometimes increase the duration until the ``onload`` event is triggered, but it will always improve perceived performance dramatically.